OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ## Practical Trading Tips
 * practical trading tips
-  * tools almost mandatory - fortunately there are many available
   * Multi-day positions require risk management
   * order layering to stay at the top of the book
   * pricing tricks - 1.01 increases to catch sloppy competitors